Volume 5, Issue 1 (Accepted 2023) JAD 2023, 5(1): 0-0 | Back to browse issues page

 4- Jigme Dorji National Park, Department of Forests and Park Services, Ministry of Energy and Natural Resources, Royal Government of Bhutan, Bhutan

-The Himalayan red panda Ailurus fulgens is a carnivore feeding mainly on bamboo leaves and shoots.
+The Himalayan red panda Ailurus fulgens F. Cuvier (family Ailuridae) is a carnivore that feeds mainly on bamboo leaves and shoots.
 Habitat loss, fragmentation, degradation, and poaching are some of the major threats to the red panda population.
-In Bhutan, the Himalayan red panda is reported from within and outside protected areas; however, only a few studies (distribution, threats, and habitat correlates) have been carried out, and only a few are known about this species.
-Herein, we report information on updated distribution, habitat use, and activity pattern from the by-catch images of red panda occurrence from both systematic camera traps set for the country-wide tiger (Panthera tigris) survey (2014-2015) and other red panda surveys after 2015-2021 from different parks and forest divisions.
-The Himalayan red panda is found to occur in 19 of 20 districts in Bhutan.
-Within protected areas they are found in eight of 11 protected areas (Wangchuck Centennial, Jigme Dorji, Jigme Singye and Phrumsengla National Park, Bumdeling and Sakteng Wildlife Sanctuary, Jigme Kheser Strict Nature Reserve and Royal Botanical Park) and four of eight biological corridors connecting Phibsoo Wildlife Sanctuary to Jigme Singye National Park, Wangchuck Centennial National Park to Jigme Singye National Park, Phrumsengla National Park to Jigme Singye National Park and Phrumsengla National Park to Bumdeling Wildlife Sanctuary.
-The majority of red pandas were recorded in the broadleaf forest followed by mixed conifer forest and are found distributed between 1,520-4,325 m (mean 3,098 m).
-Red pandas have higher preferences for habitats such as fir, mixed conifer, and alpine scrub.
-The activity pattern of red pandas showed that they were primarily diurnal, with peak activities taking place between 10.00-11.00 hours.
+In Bhutan, Ailurus fulgens is reported from within and outside protected areas; however, only a few studies (distribution, threats, and habitat correlates) have been carried out, and much remains unknown about this species.
+Herein, we report information on the updated distribution, habitat use, and activity pattern from by-catch images of A. fulgens occurrence from both systematic camera traps set for a country-wide tiger Panthera tigris (Linnaeus) survey (2014–2015) and other surveys during 2015–2021 from different parks and forest divisions.
+Ailurus fulgens was found to occur in 19 out of 20 districts in Bhutan.
+Regarding protected areas, they were found in eight out of eleven protected areas (Wangchuck Centennial, Jigme Dorji, Jigme Singye, Phrumsengla National Park, Bumdeling and Sakteng Wildlife Sanctuary, Jigme Kheser Strict Nature Reserve, and Royal Botanical Park) and five out of eight biological corridors (connecting Phibsoo Wildlife Sanctuary to Jigme Singye National Park, Wangchuck Centennial National Park to Jigme Singye National Park, Phrumsengla National Park to Jigme Singye National Park, Phrumsengla National Park to Bumdeling Wildlife Sanctuary, and Sakteng Wildlife Sanctuary to Jomotsangkha Wildlife Sanctuary).
+The majority of A. fulgens were recorded in broadleaf forest followed by mixed conifer forest and were found to be distributed at elevations between 1,520–4,331 m (mean 3,131 m).
+Red pandas displayed higher use of habitats including cool broadleaf and mixed conifer forests.
+The activity pattern of A. fulgens showed that they were mostly diurnal, with peak activities taking place between 10:00–11:00 hours.

 Type of Study: Short Communication | Subject: Ecological Diversity